 This post was written by Teo Rogers, Digitization Student Assistant for the C-SPAN records Digitization Project.

-Follow SCRC on Social Media on our Facebook, Instagram, and Twitter accounts.
+Follow SCRC on Social Media and look out for future posts on our Facebook, Instagram, and Twitter accounts.
 To search the collections held at Special Collections Research Center, go to our website and browse the finding aids by subject or title.
 You may also e-mail us at firstname.lastname@example.org or call 703-993-2220 if you would like to schedule an appointment, request materials, or if you have questions.
 Appointments are not necessary to request and view collections.